tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 ## Helmfile

-When refactoring the Helmfile structure you want to ensure that there are not unintended mistakes by e.g. `diff` comparing the output of Helmfile from before and after the change by calling:
+When refactoring the Helmfile structure, you want to ensure that there are no unintended edits by executing e.g. `diff` and comparing the output of Helmfile from before and after the change by calling:

 ```shell